Ares-Developers/Ares-docs/new/factoryplant.rst

 :value:`0.5`, then the final bonus will be :value:`0.8`.
 In other words: if a bonus reduces the cost to 60% and the multiplier only grants half of that, the final price will be at 80% of the original cost.

-.. index:: Factory Plant; Modify the effect of Industrial Plants

 .. versionadded:: 0.C